yunishimura0716/VocabularyMaster/README.md

 ## User Stories
 In the context of *Vocabulary Master* application:
-- As a user, I want to be able to add a word or an idiom with its meaning to my vocabulary list.
+- As a user, I want to be able to add a word, or an idiom with its meaning to my vocabulary list.
 - As a user, I want to be able to add multiple words and idioms to my vocabulary list.
 - As a user, I want to be able to view the list of my vocabulary.
 - As a user, I want to be able to mark a word and idiom as remembered on my vocabulary list.